-What do these brands have in common?
+What do brands have in common?
 This is the willingness to customize ads according to consumers’ wants, needs, or online behavior complemented with adding value to them in the shortest time span.

 And here lies the strong suit of programmatic advertising and RTB as a means of purchasing ad inventory — the ability to instantly give a user a valid message, service, and product.

-Programmatic advertising: the essence of the concept
+Programmatic advertising: The essence of the concept

 Programmatic advertising stands for automatic buying of an online advertising space, as opposed to doing business directly with publishers.
 This advertising method is characterized by streamlined ad delivery and leveraging data-driven approaches to maximize an ad’s reach.